AgkTF/screenEntertainmentGuide/to-do.md

 ☐ Make the roles into a subtle table

 ☐ Movie ratings as icons

+☐ The default country is US, but a feature should be added for the user to choose their country. ❓ investigate more

 ☐ Shadow and size of posters off-center